Go Spain and indulge in luxury with these 9 ideas

 And hey, if you are not one of the happy few, there is no harm in fantasizing that one day you might be able to afford just such a holiday.
-Here are 7 marvellous ideas, for all tastes to help you dream about your next vacation.
+Here are nine marvelous ideas, for all tastes to help you dream about your next vacation.

 Exclusive, Extravagant and Luxurious Spain

 If you value your privacy, renting your own villa in Spain might just be the thing for you.
 These types of accommodations tend to have lots of space and of course, they are the ideal place for your splendid isolation.